 Types of holiday

-Each individual holiday is listed under one of five main categories - Trust, Hand Picked, Short Break, Youth Discovery or Family.
+Each individual holiday is listed under one of six main categories - Trust, Hand Picked, Short Break, Youth Discovery, Independent or Family.

 It is then assigned at least one activity type, which indicates the nature of the work that the volunteer can expect to do during that holiday.